 |MARK 4110||Marketing Management||3|

 |Customer Relationship Management|

 |Product and Pricing Strategy|

 |Four Business electives||12|

 MARK 3001.
 Introduction to Marketing.
 3 cr. hrs.

 Examines the marketing process in the operations of firms in profit and nonprofit sectors.
 Environmental forces including consumer characteristics, government regulation and social aspects are explored.
 Emphasis is given to how firms develop marketing strategies in terms of target market selection, segmentation and marketing mix variables such as product development, promotional methods, price determination and channels of distribution.
 Ethical aspects of marketing are also given consideration.
-Prereq: Jr. stndg. and ECON 1103.
+Prereq: Jr. stndg.; ECON 1001 or ECON 1103.

 MARK 3986.
 Internship Work Period.
 0 cr. hrs.